303 Aerospace Protectant

 It would be hard to find a person over the age of 15 who has not at least heard of Armor-All products.
 Most people associate Armor-All with tire dressing.
 And just like most companies, Armor-All continues to add more and more products to their line up.
 Due to its brand recognition, Armor-All is a natural starting point when people want to make a comparison between tire dressings, interior dressings, and protectants.

-- A leader with a proven track record of protectants that truly perform.
+- A leader with a proven track record of protectants that performs beter than the Armor All product

 - A shorter history than that of ArmorAll (303 began in 1980)